AlBloom/ETS0121_15/Python101/str_methods/README.md

     substring: The substring to count occurrences of in the string. start (optional): The starting index within the string where the search begins.
 Default is 0. end (optional): The ending index within the string where the search ends.
 Default is the end of the string.

+# str.replace()
+The replace() method in Python is a string method that returns a new string where all occurrences of a specified substring are replaced with another substring.
+SYNTAX: string.replace(old, new, count)
+    old: The substring to be replaced.
+    new: The substring to replace the old substring. count (optional): The maximum number of occurrences to replace.
+If not specified, all occurrences are replaced.

+# str.startswith()
+The startswith() method in Python is a string method that checks whether the string starts with a specified substring.
+It returns True if the string starts with the substring, otherwise False.
+SYNTAX: string.startswith(prefix, start, end)
+    prefix: The substring to check at the beginning of the string. start (optional): The starting index within the string where the check begins.
+Default is 0. end (optional): The ending index within the string where the check ends.
+Default is the end of the string.

+# str.endswith()
+The endswith() method in Python is a string method that checks whether the string ends with a specified substring.
+It returns True if the string ends with the substring, otherwise False.
+SYNTAX: string.endswith(suffix, start, end)
+    suffix: The substring to check at the end of the string. start (optional): The starting index within the string where the check begins.
+Default is 0. end (optional): The ending index within the string where the check ends.
+Default is the end of the string.